-The Group established the ESG Promotion Committee as a consultative body to the Board of Directors, consisting of at least two outside committee members with expert knowledge and other members, to enhance the effectiveness of ESG efforts through means such as exchanging opinions on the progress of ESG management initiatives and issues.
+The Group has established the ESG Promotion Committee, which includes at least two external members with expertise and abilities, as an advisory body to the Board of Directors, and enhances its effectiveness through the exchange of opinions on the progress and issues of ESG management initiatives.
 The Committee meets once every three months, with the details of its discussions being reported to and deliberated at the Board of Directors' meetings.